dkitley1975/Project-1/README.md

 - The instructions for the Yoga poses was taken from: https://www.healthline.com/health/fitness-exercises/definitive-guide-to-yoga#-the-basics-and-foundation Rather than attempt to rewrite these instructions It was better to use the verbatim, as trying to rewrite them would still cause an issue with plagiarism checkers and most likely would cause some one a injury from following unsafe instructions.
+<p>&nbsp;</p>

 ### Media
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The photos used on the throughout the site were all from www.freepik.com
 - The animated gifs used for the Foundation Poses were taken from gfycat.com
-- Videos (These were downloaded and added directly to the site as using the correct YouTube embedded link meant 3rd party cookies were also added to the site.)
+- Videos (*These were initially added as embedded YouTube iframes.
+This however gave cookie errors displayed within the developer tools.
+I choose to replace the iframe with a link to the downloaded video to circumnavigate the cookie issue, and just incase the Youtube video was removed this would result in a broken link within this project.*)
   - The Wake Up & Flow Yoga | YogaFit Retreats - Lindsay Jay video is from:  https://youtu.be/bTs73IH7Ycw
   - Happiness & Gratitude Meditation - Lindsay Jay video is from: https://youtu.be/nSISnimEq30
   - Lindsay Jay Yoga video is from: https://youtu.be/KarBeaitMNs